Summary accessibility statement

 - Two picnic benches, one with a designated wheelchair bay, and several garden benches.

-- Dogs are not allowed entry to the Osprey Centre, except Assistance Dogs.
+- Dogs are not allowed entry to the Nature Centre, except Assistance Dogs.

 - Between April 1 and August 15 you must keep dogs on a lead to protect ground-nesting birds, including capercaillie.
 Please keep dogs away from the loch during spring and summer as it contains breeding birds.